lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

 2. Log out and then log back in with the new arestest user using the password printed on-screen in step 1.

-3. **With the arestest user**, run the following commands to create a copy of the database configuration file and a place for your second database to live
+3. **With the arestest user**, run the following commands to create a copy of the database configuration file and a place for your second database to live.
+This will prompt you for your password.

-        cp /etc/redis/redis.conf redis.conf
+        sudo cp /etc/redis/redis.conf redis.conf
+        sudo chown arestest redis.conf
         mkdir redis
-        chgrp redis redis
+        sudo chgrp redis redis

 4. Edit the redis.conf file to make the following changes: